 Choosing a Water Sampling Location

-If you want to test your water at multiple locations (ie. kitchen faucet AND a filtered refrigerator dispenser), you'd need to order multiple testing packages.
+If you want to test your water at multiple locations (e.g. the kitchen faucet AND a filtered refrigerator dispenser), you'd need to order multiple testing packages.

 Testing Unfiltered versus Filtered Water

-If trying to choose between testing unfiltered versus filtered water–you must decide what information you are most interested in learning.
+When trying to choose between testing unfiltered versus filtered water, you must decide what information you are most interested in learning.